 Given the information presented from each YARH-2 grantee and feedback from experts, ACF and Mathematica recommended conducting a summative evaluation of one YARH-2 intervention, the Colorado Pathways to Success (Pathways) comprehensive service model.
-The Pathways model offers intensive, coach-like case management for youth and young adults in foster care.
+The Pathways model offers intensive, coach-like case management for youth and young adults with foster care history at age 14 or older .
 The model emphasizes coaching practices to engage youth and young adults and a youth-driven approach to help identify their goals, connect them with existing services, and promote positive outcomes.
 (We describe the Pathways model in detail below.)